panopticoncentral/notes-on-cps/building.md

 * Request a build for the project.
 * Subscribe to a block that contains design-time build properties.
-* Get build properties for full build and design-time build
+* Get build properties for full build and design-time build.
 * Check whether the project is considered up-to-date.

 The result of a build is contained in a `IBuildResult`.
 The `IBuildSupport` interface can be used to determine information about a project's build, such as what targets are run for a particular `BuildAction`, the current status of the project's build (represented as `BuildStatus`), and whether the project supports particular `BuildAction`s.